 7. Central heating a.
 Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+(Note: a partial central heating system is one which does not heat all the main rooms of the property the main living room, the bedroom(s), the hall and the bathroom).
 Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Gas Central Heating If you have answered yes, please answer the three questions below: b.
+Gas If you have answered yes, please answer the three questions below: b.
 When was your central heating system or partial central heating system installed?
-Boiler in 2018 c.
+Cannot answer c.
 Do you have a maintenance contract for the central heating system?
-Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
+Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: Maintenance contract with Scottish Gas was in place up until death of contract holder. d.
 When was your maintenance agreement last renewed?
 (Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+November 2023 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
 Yes / No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
 Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
 Yes / No b.
 Are you aware of the existence of asbestos in your property?
-Yes / No If you have answered yes, please give details:
+Yes / No If you have answered yes, please give details: í L

 Please tick which services are connected to your property and give details of the supplier:

-Services Connected Connected Supplier ✓ Eon
+Services Connected Supplier

-Gas / liquid petroleum gas √
+Gas / liquid petroleum gas

 Water mains / private water supply

-Electricity ✓ Eon
+Electricity Electricity

-Mains drainage ✓ Local Authority
+Mains drainage ✓ Scottish Water

-Telephone
+Telephone ✓ BT landline available

-Cable TV / satellite ✓ Virgin
+Cable TV / satellite

-Broadband ✓ Virgin
+Broadband

-• Is there a septic tank system at your property?
-If you have answered yes, please answer the two questions below:
+).
+Is there a septic tank system at yo If you have answered yes, please a juestions below: Yes / No

-İ (i) Do you have appropriate consents for the discharge from your septic tank?
+(i) Do you have appropriate consents for the discharge from your septic tank?

-• (ii) Do you have a maintenance co If you have answered yes, please have a maintenance contract: Yes / No
+l. (ii) Do you have a maintenance co If you have answered yes, please have a maintenance contract: Yes / No